-With a month and some change left in Tax Season (for those of us in the States), some of us will see some money coming back to us for all that the government siphoned from our wallets.
+With a dubious amount of time left in Tax Season (for those of us in the States), some of us will hopefully see some money coming back to us after paying Uncle Sam.

 1. Don’t Bid On Sneakers Until You’re Ready For Them.

 I put this one first because I personally am guilty of this.
 It’s so easy to look at some sneakers, and place (what you think is) a bogus bid on them, never expecting for it to be accepted without some pushback from the (re)seller.
 While you aren’t fully committing to the sneaker, you are displaying your interest in it nonetheless.
 The problem with this tactic is that sometimes the seller can’t accept your bid fast enough just to drop the sneaker.
 Next thing you know you’re waking up the next morning thinking to yourself, “Damn, I didn’t mean to buy those now.”
 Well, I’m sure you didn’t, but the seller meant to sell those now.